Call us now:

 - Insurance License Copy: A copy of the head office’s insurance license must be submitted.

-It’s important to know that the insurance industry is closely monitored by the Ministry of Commerce and the OIC because it affects public welfare.
+It’s important to know that the industry of insurance broker in Thailand is closely monitored by the Ministry of Commerce and the OIC because it affects public welfare.
 The OIC works under the Ministry of Finance and follows the rules and announcements set by the Ministry.

 To legally work as an insurance broker in Thailand, individuals and businesses must follow strict rules outlined in the Life Insurance Act and the Non-Life Insurance Act.
 Before discussing the process in detail, it’s important to understand the key requirements:

-- Approval from the Office of Insurance Commission (OIC): Both individuals and juristic persons must obtain proper approval from the OIC to engage in insurance brokerage activities.
+- Approval from the Office of Insurance Commission (OIC): Both individuals and juristic persons must obtain proper approval from the OIC to become an insurance broker in Thailand.

 - Company Structure: The applicant must be a limited company, public company limited, or a bank with its head office in Thailand.